 Before you update

-Before you process an update on your DJI Spark or DJI Mavic Pro, we have a few things we’d like to recommend you do.
-They’re easy and predictable, but allow to say them allowed just in case.
+Before you process an update on your DJI drone, we have a few things we’d like to recommend you do.
+They’re easy and predictable, but allow us to say them aloud just in case.

 First, remove your microSD card and manually backup your flight footage and photos.
 This is not necessary, not at all, just a habit we’ve gotten used to to ensure we have our files.
 This is also a good time to delete files from the card to make room for more, but we’ll leave file management for another day.